cplett/cplett.github.io/page/xtb/1-sp.md

 </div>
 {% include defaulttab.html id="open-2" %}

 The predicted energy difference between these two conformers, as calculated using CCSD(T), is that conf1 is 1.4 kcal/mol higher in energy than conf2.
+Are both results reasonable?

 {% include note.html content='GFN-FF and GFN2-xTB may exhibit larger errors in conformational energies for electronically complex systems and might even fail to identify the lowest-energy conformer.
 In such cases, DFT refinement with methods like **CENSO** is recommended for more reliable predictions.

 A way to improve the performance of GFN-FF for conformer ranking is [ConfRank](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01524).'%}

+## Further Settings

 For the energy calculations, **xtb** tries to converge the atomic charges of the molecule, which is equal to converging a Wavefunction.
 The behaviour of this self-consistent charge (SCC) convergence can be adjusted, *e.g.*, the `--acc <REAL>` flag changes the accuracy and the `--iterations <INTEGER>` lets you change the maximum number of SCC cycles.
 The latter is particularly useful when the wavefunction does not converge within the default 250 cycles, which may occur in very large or electronically complex systems.